tinghuiz/appearance-flow/README.md

 * A copy of Caffe used for our experiments is included.
 Specifically, it includes our CPU implementation of the bilinear differentiable image sampler (see 'include/caffe/layers/remap_layer.hpp' and 'src/caffe/layers/remap_layer.cpp').
 * 'models/' contains sample prototxt files of our view synthesis models.
 The caffemodels can be downloaded via https://people.eecs.berkeley.edu/~tinghuiz/projects/appearanceFlow/caffemodels/[MODEL_NAME].caffemodel
 * 'data/' contains the lists of training and testing shapes in our ShapeNet experiments.
+* 'ObjRenderer/' contains the rendering code we used for generating ShapeNet rendered views.

 ## Sample ShapeNet Results on Single-view 3D object rotation
 The input view is marked with green bounding boxes.
 All the other views are synthesized by our single-view object rotation network.